 A safari in Chobe National Park during the dry season (May-July), is an unforgettable experience with incredible sightings highly guaranteed.
 Staying at Camp Kuzuma while exploring this area will allow you to have excellent service along with exceptional guides to show you this African paradise.
 While on safari you can expect sightings of large herds of animals who flock to the Chobe River, you can expect to see buffalo, blue wildebeest, zebra, giraffe, hippos, hyenas, baboons and of course lions to name a few.
 Cheetah, wild dog, leopard and rhino can also be spotted in the park.

 The Chobe National Park is also a great location for birding.
 With over 450 species of birds, this national park is a bird watchers paradise.
 Birders can expect to see bee-eaters, storks, herons, geese and many more in the Chobe floodplains and wonderful sightings of kingfishers, African Skimmers and fish eagles on a river cruise.

-Safari Packages in Chobe National Park with Hideaways
+Safari to Chobe National Park with Hideaways